bellobambo/hakaton/README.md

  <h2>Unitoken</h2>
 <p>
   Unitoken is a unified Campus ID card system designed to streamline access across all facilities within an institution, eliminating the need for multiple ID cards.
-Additionally, it integrates with blockchain technology, enabling seamless transactions between different wallets.
+Additionally, it integrates with blockchain technology Using Web3js, enabling seamless transactions between different wallets.
 </p>